SonderMindOrg/sober_swag/docs/serializers.md

 ### Mapped

-Sometimes, you can create a serilaizer via a *proc*.
+Sometimes, you can create a serializer via a *proc*.
 For example, let's say that I want a serializer that takes a `Date` and returns a string.
 I can do this: